maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 How likely is it that the result is just about to be returned?

-If a network connection is open for an extended period not only does it have more time to fail but it is consuming resources and could block potentially successful calls.
+If a network connection is open for an extended period not only does it have more time to fail, but it is consuming resources and could block potentially successful calls.

 Use observability tools to guide what is an acceptable time to wait and use timeouts to cancel after it is unlikely to return successfully.